 *The middle (metal) blue door downstairs locks automatically when you shut it behind you.

-* When taking a bath, please fill the tub to just below the overflow line.
+* When taking a bath, fill the tub to just below the overflow line.
 (If the water reaches the overflow line, it starts raining in my basement!)

 *For laundry or grocery shopping, there is a big blue Ikea bag tucked next to the fridge for your convenience.